Has The Milk Of Human Kindness Dried Up?

 Weekly Challenge: I understand most of us can’t afford to feed a hundred people, but we can pitch in and help one homeless person.
-This weekly challenge is to donate time or monetary resources, preferably both ♥, to local Christian nonprofit organizations like Hope for Homeless.
+This weekly challenge is to donate time or monetary resources, preferably both ♥, to local Christian nonprofit organizations like Blameless and Forever Free Ministries.
 Blankets and socks are golden treasures right now.

 These organizations cater to more than just the physical needs of the homeless.
 They operate under the authority of the powerful words that offer healing that Jesus declared in John 6:35, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.”

 “The best Vitamin for a Christian is to B-1!”